 The names of any additional collectors who were present at the time the specimen was collected.

-Approximately six per cent of AVH specimen records are undated.
+A small proportion of records in the AVH are undated.
 These will predominantly be historical (pre-1900) records, but will also include records collected in the twentieth century.

 Querying by date

 The Collecting date term in the Advanced search form allows you to query for a range of collecting dates.
 If you enter just a start date or an end date, your results will include records of specimens collected since or up to that date respectively.
 To query for a particular collecting date, enter the same date in both fields.
 Because of problems associated with querying incomplete dates, the results for a search that includes a collecting date term will only return records with complete collecting dates.